interbit/docs-interbit/examples/web-auth-endpoint.md

 npm start
 ```

-Your browser should open the Accounts Application in a new tab at
+Your browser should open the accounts app in a new tab at
 `http://localhost:3025`.
 Here you can create a new Interbit account connected to
 your GitHub profile.